chandanhpcic/docs/source/troubleshooting/performance.rst

 .. note::

-    **By default, RSS is disabled on OPNsense to prevent unexpected side effects.** Users have noted performance improvements, but performance degradation is within the scope of possibilities as well.
+    **By default, RSS is disabled on Reticen8 to prevent unexpected side effects.** Users have noted performance improvements, but performance degradation is within the scope of possibilities as well.
 Use this feature with care and see what works best for you.